cppchriscpp/WeatherSync/README.md

 Introduction
 ------------

-Hello, and thank you for downloading my Bukkit plugin.

 This plugin syncs the weather in Minecraft with the real-world weather in a set location.
 Simply set up the location and forget about it.